rkrage/todo_lite/README.md

 # TODO Lite #

 Lightweight REST API for managing TODO lists.
-This is a Rack application using Grape, ActiveRecord (without rails), and SQLite.
+This is a Rack application using Grape, ActiveRecord (without rails), and PostgreSQL.

 ### Running the app ###